 Homemade Sugar-Free Ketchup Recipe

-Ketchup is a favorite condiment of most Americans.
-Most Americans cannot imagine a hamburger or hot dog or french fries without ketchup.
-What happens when you start eating fewer carbs and reading labels?
-You may not have realized it before, but traditional store bought ketchup contains a great deal of sugar.
-The regular ketchup offered by commercial brands often contains both high fructose corn syrup and sugar.
+Ketchup is a classic condiment for most Americans.
+They cannot imagine hamburgers or hot dogs or french fries without ketchup.
+What happens when you start eating fewer carbs, reading labels, and lowering your sugar intake?
+You may not have realized it before, but traditional store-bought ketchup contains a lot of sugar.
+The traditional ketchup offered by commercial brands often contains not only sugar, but high fructose corn syrup as well.

-If you are following a ketogenic diet or low-carb diet, this homemade low carb keto ketchup recipe is sure to please.
+If you are following a ketogenic diet or low-carb diet, this homemade sugar free ketchup recipe is sure to please.
 Learning to make your own ketchup is certainly worth your time and effort.
-Whether you have gone on a low carb diet or keto diet to lose weight, control your blood sugar, or just eat healthier in general, you will love this recipe!
-It contains only fresh tomatoes, apple cider vinegar, and spices.
-You can optionally add fresh onions too, even though this recipe uses onion powder.
+Whether you have gone on a low-carb diet or keto diet to lose weight, control your glucose levels or just eat healthier in general, you will love this great recipe!
+It contains only fresh tomatoes, apple cider vinegar and spices.
+You can optionally add fresh onions too, even though this recipe calls for onion powder.

 How Do You Make Sugar-Free Ketchup From Scratch?